molily/molily.de/_posts/2023-02-10-update-on-robust-javascript.md

 The Angular team can optimize the compiler to produce more efficient and less code.
 In fact, the team recently rewrote the whole compiler and rendering engine.
 Thanks to the ahead-of-time compilation, there is dormant potential in Angular.

 I am excited that the Angular ecosystem catches up with projects like [Analog.js](https://github.com/analogjs/analog), a full-stack framework that compares itself to SvelteKit, Nuxt and Next.js.
-Although Angular will most likely stick with the single page application architecture, folks from the Angular community are building next-generation frameworks.
+Although Angular will most likely stick with the single-page application architecture, folks from the Angular community are building next-generation frameworks.
 For example, Miško Hevery, the creator of the original AngularJS framework and co-creator of Angular, now works on Qwik.

 <svg class="separator" aria-hidden="true"><use xlink:href="#ornament" /></svg>

 While I still deem it necessary to teach basic defensive coding techniques, one cannot talk about robust client-side JavaScript without discussing the whole web site architecture.
 I have done so in several blog posts, but not prominently in <cite>Robust JavaScript</cite>.

 Client-side JavaScript affects performance and accessibility, and I have realized that these are essential aspects of robustness as well.
 If JavaScript is freezing a mobile browser for 20 seconds, the site is not usable, let alone robust.
-If a single page application breaks browser navigation features that users of assistive technologies rely on in particular, the site is not robust.
+If a single-page application breaks browser navigation features that users of assistive technologies rely on in particular, the site is not robust.
 And so on.

 All things considered, I think we are in a crucial phase of turmoil.
 My hope is that the JavaScript community convenes in a respectful and productive way, takes criticism seriously and makes radical technical and social changes.